-Washington, March 14 .- The national son felt at the loss of a personal estal is in mourning today for ex-President Harrison.
-Flags are at half mast upon all public buildings, the hotes, stores and many of the private meldences.
-The act of 1893 inhibits the duping of public buildings in black as wis the custom formerly upon the dath of an ex-President.
-President McKinicy directed that the don of the executive mansion be dised to visitors and denied himself to cliers except those who had busing ss el urgent importance.
-He will attend the (uneral, Mrs. McKinley probably vill accompany him, as far as Canton, where is may stop over one day.
+Washington, March 14.-The national son felt at the loss of a personal uptal is in mourning today for exresident Harrison.
+Flugs are at half ast upon all public buildings, the howis stores and many of the private psidences.
+The act of 1893 inhibits the enping of public buildings in black as vis the custom formerly upon the death of an ex-President.

+President McKinley directed that the does of the executive mansion be cased to visitors and denied himself to alets except those who had busires of srgent importance.
+He will attend de fmeral.
+Mrs. McKinley probably Th sempany him, as far as Canton, ther is may stop over one day.

 THE PROCLAMATION.
-At 16:20 this morning President Mc-Kinky issued the following proclama-
+At MAD this morning President Mc-Kiser issued the following proclama-

-Executive Matision, Washington, D. C. March 14, 1901.
+Executive Mansion, Washington, D.

-To the People of the United States: To the People of the United States: Benjamin Harrison, President of the United States from 1889 to 1893, died United States from 1889 to 1893, died United States from 1889 to 1893, died Internet States from 1889 to 1893, died Internet States from 1889 to 1893, died Internet States from 1893 to 1893, died Internet States from 1893 to 1893, died Valor.
-As elawyer he rose to be a leader of the bar.
-In the Senate he at once took and retained his rank as an orator and legislator, and in the high orator and legislator, and in the high office of President he displayed extraoffice of President administrator and ordinary gifts as administrator and statesman.
-In public and private life he set a shining example for his counin testimony of the respect in which In testimony of the respect in which his memory is held by the government and the people of the United States I do hereby direct that the flags on the executive mansion and the several departmental buildings be displayed at half mast for a period of thirty days; and suitable military and naval honors, under the orders of the secretaries of war and of the navy, be rendered on the day of the funeral.
-Done at the City of Washington, this fourteenth day of March in the year of our Lord, one thousand nine hundred and one, and in the independence of the.
-United States of America the one huncarried on its principal business in the
+To the People of the United States: To the People of the United States.
+Begamin Harrison, President of the United States from 1889 to 1893, died peterday at 4:45 p. m. at his home in Indianpolis.
+In his death the country has been deprived of one of its dearest ctizens.
+A brilliant soldier in his young manhood, he grained fame and naid advancement by his energy and valor As a lawyer he rose to be a valor.
+As a lawyer he rose to be a leader of the bar.
+In the Senate he at once took and retained his rank as an erator and legislator, and in the high office of President he displayed extraedinary gifts as administrator and statesman.
+In public and private life is a shining example for his counin testimony of the respect in which hs memory is held by the government and the people of the United States I do hereby direct that the flags on the to hereby direct that the hogs of the resulty mansion and the several de-partmental buildings be displayed at him mast for a period of thirty days; and suitable military and naval honors, user the orders of the secretaries of researd of the next be rendered on user the orders of the secretaries of ar and of the navy, be rendered on the day of the funeral.
+Done at the City of Washington, this furrenth day of March in the year of or Lord, one thousand nine hundred us one, and in the independence of the independence of hundred hundred. carried on its principal business in the usione, and in the independence of the United States of America the one hun-State where it was organized, and un-

-The second cablegram came a few minutes later from Addison C. Harris, of Indianapolis, United States minister to Austria.
+The second cablegram came a few minutes later from Addison C. Harris, of Indianapolis, United States minister to Austria